bamboo-foo/connect-4/README.md

 - [ ] Refine MVC architecture
 - [ ] Increase accessibility with better button demarcation and style
 - [ ] Add chip to let user know who's turn it is
+- [ ] Update read me to discuss and show learning experience and value of design, in the row vs col orientation